IBM/ibm-block-csi-driver/docs/content/using/using_hostdefinition.md

-# Using dynamic host connectivity
+# Using dynamic host definition

 Dynamic host connectivity removes the necessity for manual host definitions.
 This is also facilitates the scaling out process of a node.